mamedev/mame/docs/source/commandline/sdlconfig.rst

 SDL-Specific Commandline Options
 ================================

-This section contains configuration options that are specific to any build supported by SDL (including Windows where compiled as SDL instead of native).
+This section contains configuration options that are specific to any build supported by SDL (including Windows when built with SDL instead of native).